Alluxio/alluxio/docs/en/operation/Performance-Tuning.md

    If the compute application is running co-located with Alluxio workers, check that the application is performing short-circuit reads and writes with its local Alluxio worker.
-   Monitor the metrics values for `cluster.BytesReadAlluxioThroughput` and `cluster.BytesReadLocalThroughput` while the application is running (Metrics can be viewed through `alluxio fsadmin report metrics`. ).
+   Monitor the metrics values for `cluster.BytesReadRemoteThroughput` and `cluster.BytesReadLocalThroughput` while the application is running (Metrics can be viewed through `alluxio fsadmin report metrics`. ).
-   If the local throughput is zero or significantly lower than the total throughput, the compute application is likely not interfacing with a local Alluxio worker.
+   If the local throughput is zero or significantly lower than the remote alluxio read throughput, the compute application is likely not interfacing with a local Alluxio worker.
    The Alluxio client uses hostname matching to discover a local Alluxio worker;
    check that the client and worker use the same hostname string.